Quick Start

 neutrino-feature-discoveryplugin, which scans yourpackage.jsonfor all@neutrino-io/feature-*dependencies and generates thevirtual:feature-registrymodule. - The shell boots and loads enabled features from

 features.config.ts.
-Routes and sidebar entries are built statically — no network round-trips at startup. - The NNO authentication screen appears.
-Sign in with your NNO credentials.
+Routes and sidebar entries are built statically — no network round-trips at startup. - The Neutrino authentication screen appears.
+Sign in with your Neutrino credentials.

 If no sidebar items appear after sign-in, check that at least one feature has enabled: true in src/config/features.overrides.ts: